+This was a key stepping-stone in developing a full PhD fellowship application.
 Personally, this was a significant accomplishment, and this was the first grant I'd applied for successfully.
-It's was encouraging to get recognition for the hard work that I put into the application, especially when I was relatively new to applying for research peers and seeing how it can impact clinical care.
-In addition, I was awarded a presentation prize for my work.
-It was the enjoyment of engaging in science, which has meaningful clinical applications, at multiple levels that can have meaningful application during this project that encouraged my to pursue a clinical academic career.
+It's was encouraging to get recognition for the hard work that I put into the applcaion, especially when I was relatively new to applying for research funding.

-What are the key moments that have driven your career success to
+What are the key moments that have driven your career success to date?